-This section details the various ways of installing and compiling Mayavi.
+This section details the various ways of installing Mayavi.

 If you already have Mayavi up and running, you can skip this section.

 By itself Mayavi is not a difficult package to install but its dependencies are unfortunately rather heavy.
 Fortunately, many of these dependencies are now available as wheels on PyPI.
 The two critical dependencies are,

 The latest VTK wheels are available on all the major platforms (Windows, MacOS, and Linux), but only for 64 bit machines.
 Python 3.x is fully supported on all these operating systems and Python 2.7.x on MacOS and Linux.
 If you are out of luck, and your platform is not supported then you will need to install VTK yourself using your particular distribution as discussed in the General Build and Installation instructions

 On Python 3.x you will need to install PyQt5 and wheels are available for this.
 On 2.7.x you have more options, and can use PySide, PyQt4, and wxPython.
 These can be installed from pip or from your package manager.